hasc0/dotfiles/README.md

 ```
 This creates the required symbolic links while skipping the `make update` step and without attempting to install packages from Homebrew or Chocolatey.

-If an update is made to any configuration, be sure to commit the changes and `make` or `make install` on other machines.
+If an update is made to any configuration, be sure to commit the changes and `make` or `make all` on other machines.

 The individual commands are:
 ```
 make all
+make init
 make install
 make update
 make macos
 make brew
+make gitm
 make linux
 make windows
 make choco
+make gitw
 ```
-These may be useful should `make` fail on its own for some reason, but something major is likely broken anyways.
+These may be useful should `make` or `make all` fail on its own for some reason, but something major is likely broken anyways.